 Echinocactus acanthodes, Echinocactus viridescens var. cylindraceus

-Ferocactus cylindraceus is usually cylindrical or spherical, with some older specimens forming columns up to 6.6 feet (2 m) in height.
-It is covered in long, plentiful spines, which are straight and red when new and become curved and gray as they age.
-The cactus bears flowers that are maroon outside, and bright yellow inside, with red or yellow centers on the side that faces the sun.
+Ferocactus cylindraceus is a cactus with a spherical stem that becomes cylindrical.
+Some older specimens form columns up to 6.6 feet (2 m) in height.
+It is covered in long spines, one slightly to moderately hooked.
+They are red when new and become curved and gray as they age.
+Flowers are maroon outside and bright yellow inside, with red or yellow centers on the side that faces the sun.
 The fleshy, hollow fruits are yellow.

 How to Grow and Care